yuzhoumo/piazzabox/README.md

 - Archives course info and posts to json files
 - Downloads file attachments and user profile photos
-- Generates an offline-viewable webpage for each archived course
+- Generates an offline, searchable webpage for each archived course
-- Generated webpages display images, markdown, and math notations (LaTeX)
+- Webpages properly display markdown and math notations (LaTeX)
 - Anonymous usernames are correctly generated (matches what's shown on Piazza)

 ### Installation